Kellie Carter Jackson, Ph.D.

 Her essays have been published in The New York Times, Washington Post, The Atlantic, The Guardian, The Los Angeles Times, The Nation, the Boston Globe, CNN, and a host of other outlets.
 She has been featured in numerous documentaries for Netflix (African Queens: Njinga and Stamped From the Beginning), PBS, MSNBC, CNN, and AppleTV’s “Lincoln’s Dilemma.”
 She has also been interviewed on Good Morning America, CBS Mornings, MSNBC, Democracy Now, SkyNews (UK) Time, Vox, The Huff Post, the BBC, Boston Public Radio, Al Jazeera International, Slate, and countless podcasts.

 Carter Jackson served as a Historian-in-Residence for the Museum of African American History in Boston from 2021-2024 and is commissioner for the Massachusetts Historical Commission.
-Her next book project is entitled, Losing Laroche: The Story of the Only Black Passenger on the Titanic, which traces the story of Joseph Laroche and examines the possibilities and limitations of black travel in the Titanic moment.
+Her next book projects examine the unlearned lessons of Reconstruction, tentatively titled, “We’ve Been Here Before” and a longer project on Joseph Laroche, the only Black passenger on the Titanic.

 Carter Jackson represented by the indefatigable Tanya McKinnon and her team at McKinnon Literary.
 She currently resides outside of Boston with her husband and three children.